*This post has been updated to reflect the current statistics for medical practitioners as per the Medical Board of Australia June 2022.

-From each College home page there is usually an easily found link in the menu bar for prospective trainees, as well as international specialists looking for information about the specialist assessment process.
-We also have the direct links to the specialist assessment page here.
+On each College home page, there is usually an easily found link in the menu bar for prospective trainees, as well as international specialists looking for information about the specialist assessment process.
+We also have direct links to the specialist assessment pages for SIMGs here.

-Our data sources for the table below come from the Colleges themselves as well as the latest available 2017 health workforce data, from the Federal Government.
+Our data sources for the table below come from the Colleges themselves as well as the latest available Medical Board data which you can find here, as well as health workforce data, from the Federal Government.
 You can find the homepage for this data collection here.

 Main Post Nominals (FRACP).

 Actual total slightly higher due to other programs offered, some of which are jointly run with other colleges.